 It is unwise to disregard annuity accounts altogether when balancing a retirement portfolio.
 Those who have, who were pushed into risky and unsuitable assets, have needlessly lost substantial dollars in the stock and bond markets.

 However, those who invested a portion of their retirement portfolios in a fixed, indexed, or immediate annuity created a safety net that can provide guaranteed income and growth when the overall markets are losing significant value.

 Summary and Information Request

-In summary, when used properly annuities are valuable investments that have helped many consumers diversify their retirement accounts and reduced their direct market exposure.
+In summary, when used properly annuities are valuable insurance products that have helped many consumers diversify their retirement accounts and reduce their market exposure.

 Stock market cheerleaders can moan all day about surrender penalties and/or commissions, but let’s remember that these folks are not volunteers either.